Crissium/SilverDict/README.md

 The packages [`dsl2html`](https://github.com/Crissium/python-dsl) and [`xdxf2html`](https://github.com/Crissium/python-xdxf2html) are mine, and could potentially be used by other projects.

-In order to enable the feature of morphology analysis, you need to place the Hunspell dictionaries into `~/.silverdict/hunspell`, and install the Python package `sibel` or `hunspell`.
+In order to enable morphology analysis, you need to place the Hunspell dictionaries into `~/.silverdict/hunspell`, and install the Python package `sibel` or `hunspell`.
 I developed [`sibel`](https://github.com/Crissium/sibel) as a faster alternative to PyHunspell.
-But it could be tricky to install (see its Readme).
-As a side note, if your program also uses PyHunspell, try out Sibel, which I guarantee is much sweeter than the Hun.
+But it might be difficult to install (see its Readme).

-In order to enable the feature of Chinese conversion, you need to install the Python package `opencc`.
+In order to enable Simplified/Traditional Chinese conversion, you need to install the Python package `opencc`.

-To use full-text search, please install `xapian`, optionally also `lxml`.
+To use full-text search, please install `xapian` and the Python bindings, optionally also `lxml`.

 #### Note about the non pure Python dependencies